Otford Chalk Pit | Sevenoaks District Council

 Site history

-During the Victorian period, the site was mined for chalk then used as a landfill site.
+During the Victorian period, the site was an open chalk pit and then used as a landfill site.
 In recent years, sink holes have appeared, which were subsequently filled in.

-In 2021 Otford Parish Council ended its long-term lease on the former Chalk Pit due to mounting health and safety and maintenance costs from the sink holes and Ash Dieback.
+In 2021 Otford Parish Council ended its long-term lease on the former Chalk Pit due to mounting health and safety maintenance costs from Ash Dieback.
 We took back responsibility for the site.

-As there is new evidence of underground cavities, we will carry out further investigations.
+As there is new evidence of underground voids filled with water, we will carry out further investigations.
 The surveys will provide recommendations and advice for our next steps.

 If you have any questions about the site, please contact Trevor Kennett, Head of Direct Services.